 The above tie-in can let the player both know that the above services are available and provide information such as the end points, reporting frequency, and expected outgoing and incoming data.
-Currently this functionality is only using the exposed/provided dash.js API endpoints“.
+Currently this functionality is only using the exposed/provided dash.js API endpoints

 This proposal describes the signaling mechanism for CDN-independent client-side data reporting and server-side hinting using DASH MPD.